The Tape Matrix

 My Sony WM-D6C sits right next to my laptop on my desk, and it plays most of my music nowadays.

-What attracts me to cassettes (and vinyl) is the sense of intentionality that streaming lost—the album as a fully conceived artistic object: the cover, the track sequence, the notes, the physical ritual of finding new titles.
+What attracts me to cassettes (and vinyl) is the sense of intentionality that streaming lost—the album as a fully conceived artistic object: the cover art, the tracks of course, and the logic behind their sequence, the album notes, etc.

 As a teenager I collected jazz CDs—I had several hundreds of them.
 Today, for no particular reason, I collect cassettes with loose ties to electronic music.

 Since I needed proper shelves to house my tapes, I decided to print ones that matched my needs.
-You’re welcome to print your own modular shelves too.
+Of course I had to make the whole system modular and futuristic in design, 'cause, you know....
+Where would be the fun otherwise?!

 Concept